wormhole-foundation/docs.wormhole.com/tutorial-nft-bridge.md

 ## Introduction

-The NFT Portal allows users to send their NFT cross chain to Ethereum, Solana, Binance Smart Chain, Polygon, Avalanche, Fantom, Oasis, Karura and Celo.&#x20;
+The NFT Portal allows users to send their NFT cross chain to Ethereum, Solana, Binance Smart Chain, Polygon, Avalanche, Fantom, Oasis, Karura and Celo.

-The Wormhole NFT portal currently supports ERC-721 (with metadata) and SPL assets (with a supply of 1).&#x20;
+The Wormhole NFT portal currently supports ERC-721 (with metadata) and SPL assets (with a supply of 1).

 To start, go to [https://portalbridge.com/#/nft](https://portalbridge.com/#/nft)

-### 1. Source&#x20;
+### 1. Source

 * Select the chain you want to send the NFT from
 * Connect your wallet
-* Select the NFT you want to send cross chain&#x20;
+* Select the NFT you want to send cross chain
 * Click "Next"

 ![](<.gitbook/assets/Screen Shot 2022-05-20 at 4.32.56 pm.png>)

 ### 2. Target

-* Select the chain you want to send the NFT to&#x20;
+* Select the chain you want to send the NFT to
 * Connect your wallet
 * Click "Next"